- Collection ID:

-The Civilian Conservation Corps (CCC) was a New Deal era program, created in 1933 to relieve unemployment, a direct result of the Great Depression.
+The Civilian Conservation Corps (CCC) was a New Deal era program, created in 1933 to reduce unemployment, a direct result of the Great Depression.
 The CCC provided national conservation work across the United States for young, unmarried men.
 Veterans could be enrolled in the CCC after verification of their service by the Veteran's Administration.
 Veterans were exempt from the age and marriage restriction.
 Projects included planting trees, bulding flood barriers, combatting forest fires, maintaining forest roads and trails, and building recreational facilities in the National Park system and a host of other projects.
-There were separate CCC programs for Native Americans of recognized tribes.
-In 1942, with the waning of the Great Depression and America's entry into World War II in December 1942, resources devoted to the CCC (men and materials) were diverted to the war effort.
+There were separate CCC programs for Native Americans of recognized tribes and African Americans.
+In 1942, with the waning of the Great Depression and America's entry into World War II in December 1941, resources devoted to the CCC (men and materials) were diverted to the war effort.
 Congress ceased funding for the CCC and liquidation of the CCC was included in the Labor-Federal Security Appropriation Act (56 Stat.
 569) on July 2, 1942, and for the most part completed by June 30, 1943.
 Appropriations for the liquidation of the CCC continued through April 20, 1948.

 Collection processed by Franklin A. Robinson, Jr. archives specialist, assisted by Kendra Ciccone, Ashley Davies, Helena Iles, Emily Woessner, interns, and Sarah Allen, volunteer; supervised by Vanessa Broussard Simmons, archivist and Franklin A. Robinson, Jr., archives specialist, 2010-2017.

-Franklin A. Robinson, Jr.
+Franklin A. Robinson, Jr. and Emily Woessner

 Immediate Source of Acquisition

 Collection donated by National Association of Civilian Conservation Corps Alumni in 2006.